Tal Bachman (album)

-Tal Bachman is the debut album from Canadian singer-songwriter Tal Bachman.
-It contains the 1999 hit single "She's So High", which peaked at #1 on the Adult Top 40 Chart and No. 14 on the Billboard Hot 100.
+Tal Bachman is the debut album by Canadian singer-songwriter Tal Bachman.
+It contains the 1999 hit single "She's So High", which peaked at number one on the US Adult Top 40 chart and No. 14 on the Billboard Hot 100.

 Critical reception

-Stephen Thomas Erlewine of AllMusic writes, "Living up to the legend of Randy Bachman might not be as overwhelming as living up to the legacy of John Lennon, but Tal Bachman does something neither Julian nor Sean Lennon did -- he made a debut album that has nothing to do whatsoever with his father's music."
+Stephen Thomas Erlewine of AllMusic wrote, "Living up to the legend of Randy Bachman might not be as overwhelming as living up to the legacy of John Lennon, but Tal Bachman does something neither Julian nor Sean Lennon did -- he made a debut album that has nothing to do whatsoever with his father's music."